Oytuncevre/Travel-Tide-Project/README.md

 Every step is rooted in data analysis, visualization, and actionable insights to meet real-world challenges.

-Thank you for exploring this project, and I look forward to hearing your thoughts!
+Thank you for taking the time to explore this project—I look forward to your feedback and insights!